flankerad/wonder/README.md

 * We can setup two EC2 instances, behind reverse proxy like Nginx when on instance goes down other can be served.
 * To have data consistency rsync or a sync deamon can share data. or if allowed cache Elasticache would remove necessity of reverse proxy.
+  API gateway: Managed service makes it easy to manage and monitor API's
 ```
 ### Authors
 **Anshul**